Invoking iperf3

 ture, useful for integration with other programs, by passing it the -J

 flag.
-Normally the contents of the JSON structure are only competely
+Normally the contents of the JSON structure are only completely

 known after the test has finished, no JSON output will be emitted until